The Die Casting Process

 Die-cast products comprise the bulk of mass-produced items manufactured by the metalworking industry, from alloy-based children’s toys to automotive engine parts, and the integrated design of a die-casting work cell is critical to make these products at competitive rates.

 As with other manufacturing processes, robots have become a vital component in automated die-casting cells, and there are many factors that must be considered when designing an automated cell.

-The size and shape of the product drives the design of the dies used in die casting, and the shape and size of the die help to define the size and capabilities of robots that are used to service diecasting machines.
-The use of robots also relies on the reach they will have to have and the accessability of the cast product.
+The size and shape of the product drives the design of the dies used in die casting, and the shape and size of the die help to define the size and capabilities of robots that are used to service die casting machines.
+The use of robots also relies on the reach they will have to have and the accessibility of the cast product.

 Besides die-cast product shape and size, factors such as temperature, payload and force requirements have to be considered when designing an end-effector for a robot.

 While environmental conditions are important in choosing a robot, payload, reach and part access within the die also are key factors.
 The mass, center of gravity and moments of inertia about the mounting face of the robot all combine to determine the robot model that must be used to handle the payload capacity – the part size – for which the cell is designed.

 (sources: Wikipedia, Charles Bates)